Malena Lou’s performative presentation introducing the Party Pro Toolkit with the DBR Lab at National Sawdust, New York

 How can we…

-• create more positive social impacts through party culture?
+• create more positive social impacts through our party communities?

-• help party producers to develop safer, more inclusive and sustainable events?
+• help producers and venues develop safer, more inclusive and sustainable events?

 • empower participants to build and share a healthy party ethos?

 The Party Pro Toolkit highlights the purpose-driven communities that develop within participatory party culture, inclusive of nightlife, festivals and Burner culture.
 People are doing amazing things in party scenes around the world, pushing creative boundaries for the purpose of bringing people together and providing platforms for artists of all genres.
 The Party Pro Toolkit aims to share the stories that are not often told, to shed light on the positive aspects of party culture.